ak545/dns-domain-expiration-checker/README.md

 Enable whois text change monitoring (default is False)

 If the **skip_checking_whois_text_changes** keyword is specified in a file with a list of domains for a domain, then the check for whois text changes for that domain will be ignored.

+**-split, --split-long-message**

+Split a long message for Telegram into many short parts (default is False)

+**-trim, --trim-long-text**

+Trim long whois-text of changes for a domain for Telegram (default is False)

 **-t, --use-telegram**